 Symptoms of BPD are first evidenced during adolescence or in young adulthood.
 Suffering from a borderline personality disordered marriage is particularly challenging to both partners.

-People with BPD are often highly capable and professionally accomplished, while their homes lives are chaotic and conflict-laden.
-Most suffer from poor self-regulation, losing control of their thoughts and feelings.
+A person with BPD are often highly capable and professionally accomplished, while their homes lives are chaotic and conflict-laden.
+Most suffer from mood swings, poor self-regulation, losing control of their thoughts and feelings.
 Patients with BPD are often impulsive and are consequently prone to erratic relationships.

 Borderline Personality Disorder (BPD) can wreck havoc on a marriage.
 Is your marriage is affected by BPD?